 Science classes include biology, chemistry, physics, forensic science and environmental science.
 Honors, AP and ACC classes are available.

-FINE ARTS 1 credit required
+VISUAL AND PERFORMING ARTS 1 credit required

 The fine and performing arts department helps students gain knowledge and ability in the arts while developing their innate creative abilities.
 We seek to round out boys' education and experience so that they use their eyes and ears to gain a greater appreciation of the beauty and artistry of God's world.